-After absorbing Vegas’s storied mob past, I was ready to see what it felt like to whack somebody.
-So I headed down Tropicana Blvd. a few miles to The Gun Store (2900 E. Tropicana Ave.) where for a dollar a shot, I was invited to fire a Thompson machine gun at a victim of my choice.
+After absorbing Vegas’s storied mob past, I was ready to see what it felt like to whack somebody, so I headed down Tropicana Blvd. a few miles to The Gun Store (2900 E. Tropicana Ave.) where for a dollar a shot, I was invited to fire a Thompson machine gun at the victim of my choice.
 The victims were printed on targets and although I was tempted to

-take out a thug that appeared to be menacing members of an innocent family, I chose to do what the majority of the other customers were doing, and accomplish something the US military has so far failed to do.
-I was going to kill Osama bin Laden.
+take out a thug that appeared to be menacing members of an innocent family, I chose to do what the majority of the other customers were doing, and accomplish something the US military has so far failed to do, kill Osama bin Laden.